EXPLORUMENTARY

 Coordinates: See waypoints table below.

-Navigational aids: Virgin Peak, Southeast Ridge - birdandhike.com, Avenza app on GPS with Arizona Strip Map, Gold Butte NM Area Map (purchased at St. George BLM).
+Maps and Apps: Virgin Peak, Southeast Ridge - birdandhike.com, Avenza app on GPS with Arizona Strip Map, Gold Butte NM Area Map (purchased at St. George BLM).

 Permits/Camping: No permits or fees required.
 Dry camping at Whitney Pocket in Gold Butte NM.